ElectricGrizzly/ElectricGrizzly/README.md

 - 🔭 I’m currently working on mastering my cybersecurity prowess using TryHackMe and HackTheBox, and becoming a game developer.
 - 🌱 I’m currently learning the Godot game engine (GDScript, C#), and pentration testing.
 - 💬 Ask me about your dependencies... especially Java.
 Also pretty good at Python, Kotlin, JavaScript, a dash of C/C++, and a sprinkling of Perl.
 - 🎮 My hobby is video games.
-Current PRC gamer, but have dabbled with all the consoles.
+Current PC gamer, but have dabbled with all the consoles.
 - ⚡ Fun fact: I have a degree in electrical engineering.
 Not sure how I ended up in cybersecurity and game development 🤷‍♂️, but I love it here!

 ---